 The mic’s off-axis response was spot-on – definitely attenuated, but uncolored; the 2028 scored high marks in the gain-before-feedback department, and the polar pattern remains consistent at all frequencies — all of which made monitor mixing a much easier task."

 The d:facto™ Vocal Microphone Series

-The d:facto™ series brings true studio sound to the live stage and broadcasting studio.
-These mics are available in an extremely linear version as well as in a version with a high-end boost.
-The modular nature of the d:facto™ series allows you to switch the capsule as well as the adapter, making it the most flexible vocal microphone available on the market.
+The d:facto™ Series brings true studio sound to the live stage and broadcasting studio.
+These handheld mics are available in an extremely linear version as well as in a version with a high-end boost.
+The modular nature of the d:facto™ Series allows you to switch the capsule as well as the adapter.
+Switching the adpater allows the mic to work on all professional wireless platform, as well as wired, making it the most flexible vocal microphone available on the market.

 Engineered especially for vocal performances onstage, the d:facto™ holds a supercardioid capsule that is designed to reproduce every nuance of the human voice transparently, consistently and thrillingly.
 There are two versions available.
 The d:facto™ Linear Vocal Microphone features the MMC4018VL Supercardioid Capsule, which is extremely linear.
 The d:facto™ Vocal Microphone features the MMC4018V Supercardioid Capsule

 , which has a high-end boost.
 The MMC4018V is often chosen because it ‘cuts through’ on a broadcasting set, where the content typically ends up transmitted to built-in television speakers with limited audio quality.